Photo Source: Dirk Hoenes - Pixabay

 Some Austrians have left their nation and moved to different parts of the world.
 Following two world wars in the first half of the 20th century, many wanted to live in a more peaceful region.
 Because of their strong economy, not many Austrians have left in recent decades.
-Some have left Austria to enhance their careers or because they have to relocate for work.
-A small number live in the Netherlands, usually in Amsterdam.
+Some have left to enhance their careers or because of a job relocation.
+A small number are in Slovenia.

 Married couples often live near the family of the wife.
 They usually have a nuclear family.